“Being professional doesn’t mean doing what everyone else does. In fact, true professionalism often means forging your own path.”

 Professional doesn’t mean stiff

 After a long stint as an independent carpenter, and working in public relations for Chapel Hill’s Parks and Recreation Department, Jay joined Weaver Street Realty and Auction company as an auctioneer.
-He later got his real estate license, became a partner in the business, and has been buying and selling homes and land ever since.
-He currently acts as sales manager and broker in charge:
+He later got his real estate license, became a partner in the business, and has been buying and selling homes and land ever since:

 “The thing I love about our company is the informality.
 We make people feel at home – and that approachability is key to our success.
 A suit and tie don’t make a realtor, any more than a beret or a wispy beard makes an artist.
 Friendliness, humor and being yourself are all part of being a true professional.
 At least they are in my book…”